dwt/fluent/Readme.md

 ### Chaining off of methods that return None

 A major nuisance for using fluent interfaces are methods that return None.
-Sadly, many methods in python return None, if they mostly exhibit a side effect on the object.
+Sadly, many methods in Python return None, if they mostly exhibit a side effect on the object.
 Consider for example `list.sort()`.

-This is a feature of python, where methods that don't have a return statement return None.
+This is a feature of Python, where methods that don't have a return statement return None.

 While this is way better than e.g. Ruby where that will just return the value of the last expression - which means objects constantly leak internals - it is very annoying if you want to chain off of one of these method calls.